 This course is an overview of contemporary and critical issues affecting the American Indian population and the state of affairs in Indian country.
-Critical issues will be analyzed in specific areas; Indian education, tribal economies, natural resources, culture & language revitalization, religion, health & welfare, and selfgovernance.
-(Meets MnTC goal area 5).
+Critical issues will be analyzed in specific areas; Indian education, tribal economies, natural resources, culture & language revitalization, religion, health & welfare, and self-governance.